 The UC has a common application system that allows prospective students to select the set of campuses to which they will apply.
 Individual UC campuses use their autonomy to select which students to admit based on their own review of applicants.
 Students then choose where to enroll based on their full portfolio of college acceptances.
-Historically, UC admission incorporated a large number of academic and personal background characteristics, complicating identification of the UC's causal effects.
-However, in reaction to Proposition 209's prohibition on race-based affirmative action, the UC introduced a top percentile policy, generating an exogeneous discontinuity in the probability of admission for some in-state applicants (Hinrichs, 2012; Antonovics and Backes, 2014; Bleemer, 2021a).
+Historically, UC admission selected on a large number of academic and personal background variables, complicating